zerofo/hacBrewPack/template/README.md

 ```

 You can skip creating program romfs with --noromfs and creating program logo with --nologo
-You can use options to change default folder paths and names
+You can use options to change default folders paths

 Default output folders are:
 hacbrewpack_out: contains nsp